zenibako/sf-plugin-gen-sobj-defs/messages/sobject.refresh.definitions.md

 # flags.target-org.summary

-Username or alias of the target org
+Username or alias of the target org.

 # flags.sobject-category.summary

-The category of SObjects to refresh
+The category of SObjects to refresh.

 # flags.sobject-category.description